Fire Safety Plan & PDF Template

 Fire Protection System Maintenance

-This involves maintaining fire suppression system like fire extinguisher, sprinkler system, fire detection devices, fire-resistant walls, fire resistant doors, etc, to help mitigate the unwanted effects of potentially destructive fires.
+This involves maintaining fire suppression systems like fire extinguishers, sprinkler systems, fire detection devices, fire-resistant walls, fire-resistant doors, etc, to help mitigate the unwanted effects of potentially destructive fires.

 Emergency Evacuation

 This is the last line of action in the plan.
-The emergency evacuation will be required if the first two fire safety plan objectives fails.
+An emergency evacuation will be required if the first two fire safety plan objectives fail.
 This emergency evacuation will ensure the safest and most efficient way to remove occupants from the affected risk environment.

 Benefits of Implementing a Fire Safety Plan